TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 4/Proverbs 4.24.md

 ---

-Put away from thee a wayward mouth, And perverse lips put far from thee.
+Put away from yourself a perverse mouth.
+Put corrupt lips far from you.